Mingke/execsearch-intel/README.md

     ```

 ### Admin Management (Reset Quota)
-Currently, quota management is done via the Supabase Dashboard:
+You can manage users via the **Admin Dashboard** in the app (if you set your role to 'admin'), or manually via the Supabase Dashboard:
 1. Go to **Table Editor** > **profiles**.
 2. Filter by email to find the user.
 3. Manually set `usage_count` to `0` to reset their limit.

 ---

-## 6. Troubleshooting
+## 7. Troubleshooting

 **Error: "User profile not found"**
 *   **Cause**: The user logged in BEFORE the Database Trigger was created.